Get the Best WordPress Backup

 How to Create a Local WordPress Site

-If you don’t already have a local site, you’ll need to start by creating one.
 If you’re not sure how, check out this guide on how to move a live WordPress site to a local host.
 You’ll find step-by-step instructions on building a local staging site.

 Then, feel free to make any customizations you want!
 Your local software will set up a blank WordPress installation, so you can install a variety of plugins to help you create your dream site.